CleverCloud/doc.clever-cloud.com/deploy/application/swift/examples/swift-package-index.md

 ## Enjoy!

-Wait a few minutes, then You should be able to
+Open `<APP_ID>.cleverapps.io`, it should show a waiting screen.
+After a few minutes, when the deployment succeeds, you should see the Swift Package Index appear automatically.

 ### While waiting for your app to build